T oday I’m talking about a term we’re all familiar with – acute mountain sickness.

 What I’m trying to say is that anyone can be affected.
 And anyone can save themselves or others.
 All it requires is knowledge.

-In my next mail, I’ll tell you how to treat AMS, HAPE and HACE.
+In my next mail, I’ll tell you how to treat Acute Mountain Sickness, HAPE and HACE.
 After that, I’ll also tell you how to prevent them.

 I recommend sharing this content with your fellow trekkers.
 Considering it’s May and the next two months are peak season for high altitude treks, this will help anyone stepping into high altitude.
 Here’s the link to share it –